Skip to main content

 kubectl get pods -n monitoring | grep kube-prometheus-stack

-Also, you can check on the Helm release to see if it has got correct version in the log.
+Also, you can check on the Helm release to see if it has got the correct version in the output.

 kubectl get hr -n monitoring

-Prometheus does have a UI which should be checked, i.e. Grafana.
+Prometheus also has a UI which should be checked, i.e. Grafana.

 The example commands below are for both CFT/SDS using prometheus: